 Sometimes it’s fear of the unknown which causes people to hate or call others unpleasant names.
 Sometimes it’s due to the name caller’s own insecurities or problems.
 But, whatever the reason, the evolution towards Transgender rights and equality continues.

 In fact, the same things happened with rights and the language being used for gay men and women.
 Not so long ago we had gay people being barred from certain clubs and restaurants.
-They were not allowed to show affection towards each other in public, rent or buy homes in certain neighbourhoods.
+They were not allowed to show affection towards each other in public, rent or buy homes in certain neighborhoods.
 Not allowed to get the appropriate health care, receive benefits upon the demise of their long-term partners, or even marry each other.
-Indeed, sexual acts between consenting gay adults was criminalised in many states and countries of the so-called civilised west.
+Indeed, sexual acts between consenting gay adults were criminalized in many states and countries of the so-called civilized west.

 Then there were the names.
 Poofs, benders, faggots, bent, queers (although this one has made a sort of comeback) were just some of the names used for gay men.
 Dykes, lesbos or muff divers for gay women.
 Gradually, as acceptance of gay people grew, many of these terms became obsolete and/or unacceptable—certainly amongst the educated classes.

 When it comes to Transgender women, for many different reasons, progress towards non-discrimination is much slower and lags the gay rights movement by about 20-25 years.
 In fact, in the US, it might be said that with a far-right pseudo-Christian administration in power, progress has almost come to a standstill.
 But there is a sufficiently strong groundswell of opinion about equality and human rights to make this current bout of discrimination a temporary setback for Trans women in the overall scheme of things.